Decentralized storage of data sovereignty

 4. Privacy

-Privacy protection is an increasingly important issue in decentralized environments.
+Privacy protection is an increasingly important concern in decentralized environments.
 A DSS project should provide features that ensure user privacy by restricting access to authorized individuals only.
-This includes using encryption techniques that prevent unauthorized users from accessing sensitive data.
-Projects with high privacy scores typically offer advanced encryption methods, such as zero-knowledge proofs or homomorphic encryption, to safeguard user data.
+This includes employing encryption techniques that prevent unauthorized users from accessing sensitive data.
+Projects with high privacy scores often offer advanced encryption methods, such as zero-knowledge proofs or homomorphic encryption, to safeguard user data.

 5. Utilization of Blockchain